AN ATTEMPT TO STEM THE TIDE OF GENOCIDE DISGUISED AS FOOD AND MEDICINE

 MONEY IS A TOOL.

-Imagine if you will a land where there grows but one tree, the
+Imagine if you will an island where there grows but one tree, the nail-thorned hutwood tree.

 The Paranoid Goy sometimes allows himself the amusement of stranger political theories.
 Remember 911, and all the evil numerological codes discovered to expose the demonic symbolism?
 Understand me nicely; I don’t believe in too many strange things, but I also understand that, for those who believe, faith is everything, and we are the heathen fools.
 That every disaster after 911 has its numerology repeat the 911 motif, without fail, seems a bit stretched.
 However, one must also realise that, somewhere, there is at least one person who deeply believes in things like magic numbers and drinking babies’ blood.
 Now imagine dozens, hundreds, thousands of these people gather in secret meetings, where they discuss economics, and school budgets, and the justice system.
 Now imagine they attain actual influence and power, these people who say they, and only they, hold the secrets of the magical numbers.
 It is said Ronald Reagan would not get out of bed without his fortune-teller’s guidance…